carloscastillom/DJIA_Screener/README.md

   2) Condition 2.
 Current price must be at most 10% lower than the company's 52-week high.
   3) Condition 3.
 PE-Ratio must be lower than 80.

-The resulting Dataframe illustrates the companies of interest with the applied filters.
+The resulting Dataframe illustrates the companies of interest based on the applied filters.

 //image needs to be added with the resulted DF